abarker/typped/_sources/juxtaposition_operators.rst.txt

-Note that when overloading by return type is being used you are not guaranteed to have unique, resolved type information for the parse subtrees (subexpressions) returned from the `recursive_parse` function because the types may not yet be resolved.
-Overloading on return types cannot be resolved purely bottom-up and generally requires another pass back down the full parse tree.
-You can, however, make use of the list of *possible* types at the current state of type resolution.
+Note that when overloading by return type is being used you are not guaranteed to have unique, resolved type information for the parse subtrees (subexpressions) returned from the ``recursive_parse`` function because the types may not yet be resolved.
+Overloading on return types cannot be resolved purely bottom-up and in general requires another pass back down the full parse tree.
+You can, however, make use of the list of all *possible* types at the current state of type resolution (which is a temporary token attribute until it is uniquely resolved).

 .. topic:: Ways to implement a juxtaposition operator